Immunotherapy Discovery Platform

 - Use as adjunctive therapy along with standard of care regimens

-- Broad applicability in the treatment of infectious diseases
+- Broad applicability in the treatment and prevention of infectious diseases